Delicious double-chocolate vegan chocolate cookies! Quick and easy, crunchy and soft, perfect for satisfying all your chocolate cravings.

 What I love about cookies is that they’re so easy and quick to make.

 These vegan chocolate cookies bake in 10 minutes!
-I mean really!
+I mean really.

 So if you’re in the mood for a batch of cookies there’s really not a lot standing between you and a tray of warm chocolate cookies straight from the oven complete with melting chocolate.

-And aside from what’s baked into them, as soon as they came out of the oven, beautifully warm, I placed a few more chocolate chunks right on top.
+And aside from what’s baked into them, as soon as they came out of the oven, beautifully warm, I placed a few more chocolate chips right on top.

 The result is a chocolate cookie with the perfect amount of crunch and the perfect amount of softness too.